easybuilders/easybuild-tutorial/docs/basic_usage/README.md

 ```

 When only the *name* of an easyconfig file is specified, EasyBuild will automatically try and locate it.
 First, it will consider the *current directory*.
-If no file with the specified name is found,
+If no file with the specified name is found there
-then EasyBuild will search for the easyconfig file in the [robot search path](../configuration#robot-search-path).
+EasyBuild will search for the easyconfig file in the [robot search path](../configuration#robot-search-path).

 If the path to an existing *directory* is provided, EasyBuild will walk through the entire directory
-(including all subdirectories), retain all files of which the name ends with '`.eb`', and use these
+(including all subdirectories), retain all files of which the name ends with '`.eb`', and (try to) use these
 as easyconfig files.